sergio11/nemesys/README.md

-# 💀 **Nemesys**: ⚡ Critical Data Harvesting & 🛠️ Post-Exploitation Tool 🕵️‍♂️
+# **Nemesys**: ⚡ Critical Data Harvesting & 🛠️ Post-Exploitation Tool 🕵️‍♂️

-**Nemesys** is an advanced exploitation and post-exploitation automation tool built on top of the Metasploit Framework. 🛠️ Designed for penetration testers and security researchers, it streamlines the process of targeting, exploiting, and deeply enumerating vulnerable systems.
-With a sleek dark-themed interface and powerful automation, **Nemesys** simplifies complex exploitation workflows, providing full control and visibility over compromised systems. ⚔️
+**Nemesys** is a personal educational project created during a **Cybersecurity course** with the purpose of combining **cybersecurity** and **AI** to **automate the discovery of vulnerabilities** 🕵️‍♂️.
+Built on top of the **Metasploit Framework**, this tool is designed to help learners and aspiring cybersecurity professionals discover weaknesses and misconfigurations in vulnerable systems.

-⚔️ **Nemesys** empowers professionals to improve their security posture by delivering comprehensive reports on vulnerabilities, insecure configurations, and potential risks, all generated automatically for enhanced efficiency and accuracy.
+Nemesys focuses on automating the identification of vulnerabilities and supporting **post-exploitation tasks** to help understand how to analyze compromised systems.
+By combining powerful AI-driven reporting, this project aims to improve the process of vulnerability discovery and enhance learning for those studying network and system security. ⚔️

-🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
-His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
-The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
-Thank you for sharing your knowledge and expertise!
+🙏 A special thanks to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/), whose **Cybersecurity and Ethical Hacking** course on Udemy played a crucial role in shaping the development of this project.
+The knowledge and insights gained were fundamental in merging cybersecurity practices with AI tools to enhance vulnerability analysis.

 ### Testing Information 🧪
-All tests and exploitation workflows in **Nemesys** were conducted in a controlled environment using **Metasploitable Ubuntu**, a deliberately vulnerable machine designed for security testing and training.
-This testing was carried out in a dedicated **lab environment** to ensure ethical use and avoid unauthorized access to any external systems.
-The results of these tests demonstrate the tool’s effectiveness in identifying and exploiting vulnerabilities in a controlled, safe, and legal environment.
+All tests and exploitation workflows in **Nemesys** were conducted in a **controlled, ethical environment** using **Metasploitable Ubuntu**, a deliberately vulnerable machine designed for security testing and learning.
+The testing took place in a dedicated **lab environment** to ensure ethical usage and avoid any unauthorized access to external systems.
+The results from these tests demonstrate **Nemesys**'s effectiveness in discovering vulnerabilities and analyzing systems safely and legally.

 <p align="center">
   <img src="https://img.shields.io/badge/langchain-1C3C3C?style=for-the-badge&logo=langchain&logoColor=white" />